weaveworks/vscode-gitops-tools/README.md

 ![VSCode Marketplace Link](https://vsmarketplacebadge.apphb.com/version-short/weaveworks.vscode-gitops-tools.svg)
 ![Install Counter](https://vsmarketplacebadge.apphb.com/installs/weaveworks.vscode-gitops-tools.svg)

 Weaveworks GitOps Extension provides an intuitive way to manage, troubleshoot and operate your Kubernetes environment following the GitOps operating model, accelerating your development lifecycle and simplifying your continuous delivery pipelines.
+The extension is built on Flux; to learn more about the GitOps toolkit, visit [FluxCD.io]

 Your feedback is very important to us, please help us by [submitting issues](https://github.com/weaveworks/vscode-gitops-tools/issues) for bugs, enhancements and share with us how you are using the extension.